stutting/Cozyup/README.md

 ## Password protection
 The generated page uses a simple client‑side password check.
 Set the environment variable `SITE_PASSWORD_HASH` to a SHA‑256 hash of your chosen password.
 Only users with the password can view the page, but note that client‑side protection is not fully secure.

+## Indie Side Scroller Demo
+A small side scrolling game inspired by classic Flash games is included in the `game` folder.
+Open `game/index.html` in a modern web browser and use the arrow keys to move and space to jump.
+Collect all of the golden hearts to advance.